CSE512-15S/fp-fiannaca-sonyaa/README.md

 Run `gulp` to build the *FlowViz* library.
 The built library will be output in the `dist/scripts/` folder.
 Note that the `dist/lib/` directory contains common includes which *FlowViz* depends on.
-Therefore, don't forget to also grab the `dist/lib/common.min.js` file in addition to the `dist/scripts/flowviz.min.js` file!
+Therefore, don't forget to also grab the `dist/lib/common.min.js` file in addition to the `dist/scripts/flowviz.min.js` file when you go to use *FlowViz* in a webapp.

 ###Running the demo application for developing *FlowViz*###

 Running the command `gulp serve` will build the *FlowViz* library, save the built library to the `dist/scripts/` directory, copy `app/index.html` to the `dist/` directory, and run a web server serving the file `dist/index.html`.
-After running `gulp serve` any changes to module files of index.html will rebuild and reload the app in the browser.
+After running `gulp serve` any changes to module files or files in the `app/` directory will cause a rebuild and will reload the app in the browser.

 ###Use *FlowViz* in an App###